neura-sx/graphene-book/book/interfaces/FAQs.md

 * `blue` - some kind of info, I don't know

 Related source files are in `libraries/fc/include/fc/log/` and `libraries/fc/src/log/`.

 ---
-> What is the difference between public and private testnet?

-Not much.
-The biggest difference is that public testnet are intended for wider audience.

----
 > How can I close the witness node in a clean way?